sbmlteam/libsbml/README-code-from-svn.txt

 Stable
 ==========================================================================
-The libSBML code for SBML Level 3 accepted packages has been integrated with the main libsbml trunk of the SVN repository.
+The libSBML code for SBML Level 3 accepted packages has been integrated with the main libSBML trunk of the SVN repository.

 https://svn.code.sf.net/p/sbml/code/trunk/libsbml